 - Number of years you’ve personally worked in the industry

 - Number of years your business has been in the industry

 - Details of any other insurance you currently have

-- Details of your business operations (what you do daily and what risks are involved)
+- Details of your business operations

 - Types and amounts of coverage you’re interested in